 Gupta said, “I had a feeling from the start that this was an inside job.”

-8.Shaukat Ali's Family Statement
+7.Shaukat Ali's Family Statement

 “These rights include the right to submit a curative petition in the Supreme Court against the judgement and the right to challenge the denial of her mercy petition before the Allahabad High Court and the Supreme Court on different grounds.

 9. The property Battle

 Humari Jaan ko khatra hai (We worry for our life.)
 Gaon wale bolte hai ki humein fayda ho gaya hai aur woh sarkar ko bech denge.
 Villagers claim that we have benefited from the incident and that they would give the government our land),” Fatima added.

-However, under Section 114 (c) of the Uttar Pradesh Revenue Code 2006, a person who kills a landowner or assists in the murder of a landowner is prohibited from inheriting the deceased’s stake.
+However, under Section 114 (c) of the Uttar Pradesh Revenue Code 2006 a person who kills a landowner or assists in the murder of a landowner is prohibited from inheriting the deceased’s stake.
 Suppose a person is excluded from inheriting an interest under paragraph (c).
-In case, interest will “devolve as if the disqualified person had died before the death of the owner, according to section 114 (d).
+In this case, interest will “devolve as if the disqualified person had died before the death of the owner, according to section 114 (d).

 He noted that the property is still listed in Shaukat Ali’s name with the UP Revenue Board.
 This may be altered once Sattar Ali files a Prarthana Patra (application).

 “They (Sattar) are also looking forward to Shabnam’s execution.
 But she hasn’t exhausted all of her legal options,” Ansari added.
-He went on to say that there have been many instances when women who were sentenced to death were granted life sentences.
+He continued on to say that there have been many instances when women who were sentenced to death were granted life sentences.

+According to Supreme Court lawyer Anas Tanvir, Shaukat Ali’s property will be claimed by “first degree relative,” which is Sattar Ali.
 According to Muslim family law, Taj won’t claim the property since Shabnam isn’t legally married to Salim.

-10.Taj Mohammad Shabnam Son
+10.Taj Mohammad- Shabnam Son

 Saifi pointed to a plate of cookies on his table when asked whether Taj missed his mother.
-“Here are some namkeen biscuits,” says the narrator.
+“Here are some Namkeen biscuits,” says the narrator.
 Would you ever look at the biscuits if I placed a breakfast buffet in front of you?”